dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The ideal man bears the accidents of life with dignity and grace, making the best of circumstances.
+  The death of a beautiful woman, is unquestionably the most poetical topic in the world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (952 days)